What’s inside: How to decode a blog income report to snag the secrets that will help YOU make money blogging too.

 Display ads are dependent on your traffic, as well as advertiser budgets.
 Ad revenue is an awesome bonus, but keep in mind that this revenue stream will fluctuate.
 For example, January is notorious for low ad payouts while advertisers recover from the holiday season.
 My traffic was over half a million page views in January, but my ad revenue was not proportionate.
 Fortunately, spring brought much better rates!

-Note: Affiliate links are provided as a resource should you want to explore any of these tools that worked for me.
+Note: Ad links are provided as a resource should you want to explore any of these tools that worked for me.
 Read my disclosure policy here.

 Affiliates – $956.99